Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

-Scattler et al. \cite{sparsebinarycompression} combined sparsification and quantization methods together and proposed a new compression algorithm named Sparse Binary Compression (SBC).
-The algorithm cuts off the elements of low absolute value, and then averages the positive values and negative values to get the positive mean $\mu^{+}$ and negative mean $\mu^{-}$ respectively.
-If the $\mu^{+}$ is bigger than $\mu^{-}$, SBC discards all negative elements and sets all positive elements to $\mu^{+}$, vice versa.
-At last, it quantizes the non-zero elements, further reducing the communication cost by a factor of $\times3$.

-Sattler et al. \cite{SparseTernaryCompressionSTC} further exploited the combination of sparsification and quantization to develop a new method named Sparse Ternary Compression (STC).
-Specifically, they made use of Top-$k$ sparsification and Ternary quantization.
-Different from SBC, STC works well for the Federated Learning \cite{Federatedlearning}.
-In \cite{SparseTernaryCompressionSTC}, they experimentally demonstrated that sparsification methods achieve better convergence than quantization methods.
+Scattler et al. ~\citep{sparsebinarycompression} combined sparsification and quantization methods to propose Sparse Binary Compression (SBC), a new compression algorithm.
+SBC discards elements of low absolute value, averages positive and negative values to obtain positive and negative means $\mu^{+}$ and $\mu^{-}$ respectively, and discards negative elements if $\mu^{+}$ is greater than $\mu^{-}$, and sets all positive elements to $\mu^{+}$ and vice versa.
+SBC then quantizes the non-zero elements, further reducing the communication cost by a factor of $\times3$.
+Following SBC, Sattler et al. ~\citep{SparseTernaryCompressionSTC} further exploited the combination of top-$k$ sparsification and Ternary quantization to develop a new method named Sparse Ternary Compression (STC).
+Unlike SBC, STC is particularly suitable for the Federated Learning~\citep{kairouz2019advances}.
+Experimental results in their paper demonstrate that sparsification methods achieve better convergence than quantization methods.